A global view of post-interaction white dwarf-main sequence binaries: Results

 \subsubsection{Comparison to LRNe and ELM WDs}

 The predicted birth rate of PCEBs from our sample is $\sim10\times$ lower than the total observed rate of luminous red novae (LRNe) in the Milky Way \citep[$\sim0.1-0.5~{\rm yr^{-1}}$;][]{Kochanek14,Howitt20}.
-The difference is sensible given that our observed sample (a) only contains a subset of detached PCEBs with a specific range of companion masses ($\lsim0.4~{\rm M_\odot}$) and orbital periods ($\lsim2$~days) and (b) only accounts for PCEBs that successfully eject the envelope (i.e., do not merge), whereas LRNe likely include failed common envelopes (i.e., stellar mergers) as well \citep[e.g.,][]{Kochanek14,Pejcha14}.
+The difference is sensible given that our observed sample (a) only contains a subset of detached PCEBs with a specific range of companion masses ($\lsim0.4~{\rm M_\odot}$) and orbital periods ($\lsim2$~days) and (b) only accounts for PCEBs that survive common envelope (i.e., do not merge), whereas LRNe likely include failed common envelopes (i.e., stellar mergers) as well \citep[e.g.,][]{Kochanek14,Pejcha14}.

-The case for a substantial fraction of mergers following CEE at these mass ratios is also supported by observations of extremely low-mass (ELM) WDs.
+Observations of extremely low-mass (ELM) WDs ($M_{\rm WD} \lesssim 0.3~{\rm M_\odot}$) may provide useful context for understanding the outcomes of CEE with mass ratios similar to those studied in this work.
 ELM WDs ($M_{\rm WD} \lesssim 0.3~{\rm M_\odot}$) are understood to form exclusively through binary evolution, since single-star evolution cannot produce such low-mass WDs within the age of the Universe.
+While some ELM WDs are likely produced by stable mass transfer, their contribution to the total birth rate is small \citep[e.g.,][]{Brown16,EB21_ELM}, and the majority of ELM WDs are born after CEE.

-A key result of the ELM survey \citep{Brown10, Brown16, Brown20} is that most ELM WDs are born at periods of $P_{\rm orb} \lesssim 1$~hr.
-The period distribution of ELM WDs implies that most ELM WDs are produced through CEE that delivers the system to orbits so compact that they could not fit an MS star of the same mass.
-While some ELM WDs are also produced by stable mass transfer, their contribution to the total birth rate is likely small \citep[e.g.,][]{EB21_ELM}.
+A key result of the ELM survey \citep{Brown10, Brown20} is that, after correcting for observational biases, most ELM WDs emerge from CEE at periods of $P_{\rm orb} \lesssim 1$~hr \citep{Brown16}.
+At such separations, a main-sequence star of comparable mass would overfill its Roche lobe and therefore be expected to merge during or shortly after CEE.
+Because the WD masses in ELM binaries are comparable to those in our WD+M dwarf PCEB sample, this comparison might suggest that a significant fraction of CEE events at these mass ratios lead to mergers rather than surviving PCEBs.

-The fact that the majority of ELM WDs emerge from CEE at $P_{\rm orb}<1$~hr, where comparable systems with MS companions would merge during CEE, suggests that most CE events result in a merger rather than in the formation of a PCEB.
-A quantitative comparison between these two populations remains an important avenue in the future.
+However, the comparison is not one-to-one, given that the CEE episode in ELM formation typically involves a WD inspiraling through the envelope of a giant with a low-mass core (the ELM WD progenitor), which may imply systematically smaller pre-CEE separations and possibly more tightly bound envelopes than in WD+M-dwarf progenitors.
+A more direct comparison would require observational constraints on binaries containing ELM WDs with M dwarf companions, which remains an important avenue for future work.